-Whoever purchases the Los Angeles, California property will wind up with quite the piece of history.
+The Los Angeles, California property is quite a piece of history.
 Sumner Spaulding, an architect, built the home in 1933.
 According to Fortune, the original owners gave the home the name of "Chartwell," which stuck over the years.
 In 1986, the mansion went through a restoration that kept all of the building's original charm.

 It sits on a 10-acre lot and features a tennis court, beautiful garden, a guest house, a 75-foot swimming pool and even a covered parking lot big enough to hold 40 cars.
 Of course, the mansion itself has even more allure.
 The massive 25,000 square foot home has a huge wine cellar, salon, ballroom and much more.

 Naturally, the home only appeared in the credits of the television series that made it famous.
 All other shots took place on a film lot in Hollywood.

-One of the reasons the home is currently on the market is that the previous owner passed away on May 23, 2017.
+One of the reasons the home was on the market is that the previous owner passed away on May 23, 2017.
 According to ABC News, Jerry Perenchio, who was once the chairman and CEO of Spanish-language broadcast network Univision, lived in the home until his death.
 Now the beautiful masterpiece is in need of a new owner to upkeep the fantastic piece of television history.